-In this article, we will discuss stack unwinding in C++ with several methods and an example.
+In this guide, we will explore the concept of stack unwinding in C++ using various techniques and a demonstration.

 What is Stack Unwinding in C++?